 - 1. An agency should not use an interpretive rule to create a standard independent of the statute or legislative rule it interprets.
-That is, noncompliance with an interpretive rule should not form an independent basis for action in matters that determine the rights and obligations of any member of the public. - 2.
-An agency should afford members of the public a fair opportunity to argue for modification, rescission, or waiver of an interpretive rule.
+That is, noncompliance with an interpretive rule should not form an independent basis for action in matters that determine the rights and obligations of any member of the public. - An agency should afford members of the public a fair opportunity to argue for modification, rescission, or waiver of an interpretive rule.
 In determining whether to modify, rescind, or waive an interpretive rule, an agency should give due regard to any reasonable reliance interests. - 3.
 It is sometimes appropriate for an agency, as an internal agency management matter, to direct some of its employees to act in conformity with an interpretive rule.
-But the agency should ensure that this does not interfere with the fair opportunity called for in Paragraph 2.
+But the agency should ensure that this does not interfere with the fair opportunity called for in Paragraph

+2. For example, an interpretive rule could require officials at one level of the agency. - 2.
 For example, an interpretive rule could require officials at one level of the agency hierarchy to follow the interpretive rule, with the caveat that officials at a higher level can authorize a modification, rescission, or waiver of that rule.
-Agency review should be available in cases in which frontline officials fail to follow interpretive rules in conformity with which they are properly directed to act. - 4.
-An agency should prominently state, in the text of an interpretive rule or elsewhere, that the rule expresses the agency's current interpretation of the law but that a member of the
+Agency review should be available when officials fail to follow interpretive rules they are properly directed to follow.